vib3dotfun/story-agent-kit/README.md

 An open-source toolkit for connecting AI agents to Story Protocol.
 Inspired by [Solana Agent Kit](https://github.com/sendaifun/solana-agent-kit).

 ## Features

 - Tools for interacting with Story Protocol apps
 - LangChain integration for AI agents
 - Modular dapp-based architecture for easy extension
-- Simple chat CLI interface with AI agent
+- A simple CLI interface to chat with the AI agent

 ## Installation